Endurance (TV series): Season 6 – Endurance: Fiji (2007–08)

 Repeating the candidate selection innovation first introduced for Season 5's Endurance: High Sierras, a casting poll was again held at the Discovery Kids website, allowing fans to select two contestants from a group of six hopefuls.
 The contest ran from June until July 9.
 Will Cuddy and Leslie Powell won the casting poll (and later became the Green Team).
 Two contestants are siblings of previous Endurance contestants.
 Connor Konz's sister Abbey and Leslie Powell's brother Glen both competed in Season 2 (and were subsequently eliminated in the Right-to Stay challenge).

 Episodes began airing on October 13, 2007, on the Discovery Kids channel with the finale broadcast March 8, 2008.
 A new feature, the "Magic Box", was introduced in this season's third episode (Mana Kisi), giving a secret advantage to the team that wins it.

 The Blue team of Ben Scheuer and Jordyn Barbato won the grand prize which was a trip to Australia.
 This was also the second time the blue team has become the endurance champion with Jonna Mannion and Aaron Throrburg being the first in season 1.

 Also, with this being the last season, that leaves the Purple, Orange and Yellow teams without winning an Endurance.

 Briana Vega (who was on the Yellow Team) was a contestant on High School Musical: Get in the Picture.

 Rebecca Simonoko (who was eliminated in the right-to-stay challenge) is currently featured on a web series entitled "Life on Tour", a teen travel experience from the makers of The Real World.

-Jonathan Young competed on Survivor 42, which also filmed in Fiji.
+Jonathan Young competed on Survivor 42 and Survivor 50: In the Hands of the Fans, which also filmed in Fiji.

 There was no Gray or Brown team this season, which meant only six teams competed: